GStreamer/gstreamer/markdown/plugin-development/advanced/events.md

 functions require a filled-in taglist as argument, which they will take ownership of.

 Elements parsing this event can use the function `gst_event_parse_tag ()` to acquire the taglist that the event contains.

+[metadata]: plugin-development/advanced/tagging.md

 ### End of Stream (EOS)